KaiNorberg/PatchworkOS/README.md

 Contributions are welcome!
 Anything from bug reports/fixes, performance improvements, new features, or even just fixing typos or adding documentation!

+If you are unsure where to start, try searching for any "TODO" comments in the codebase.

 Check out the [**contribution guidelines**](CONTRIBUTING.md) to get started.